-The insurance provision is to cover the anticipated costs of reported claims in line with Group estimates and the actuarial report produced by Gallagher (Arthur J. Gallagher Insurance Brokers Ltd).
+The insurance provision is to cover the anticipated costs of covering the excess on reported claims in line with Group estimates and the actuarial report produced by Gallagher (Arthur J. Gallagher Insurance Brokers Ltd).
 This provision is held in the PCC's balance sheet and is shown here as part of the Group position.